 Disability Advisory Team

-The University has an inclusive and supportive environment for students with a wide range of sensory, physical or specific learning difficulties.
+The University has an inclusive and supportive environment for students with a wide range of disabilities including sensory, physical or specific learning difficulties.

 The Disability Advisory Team are based within the Student Support and Wellbeing centre (MI001).
-Our role ensures that students are treated fairly and given the opportunity to participate fully within the University.
+Our role is to provide advice on how students can access and fully participate in their studies.

-The team is responsible for interpreting Disability Legislation (i.e Equality Act 2010) and working closely with students, academic staff, Faculty Enabling Tutors (FET), service departments and internal and external partners ensuring that all services are accessible.
+The team is responsible for interpreting Disability Legislation (i.e Equality Act 2010) and liaising with students, academic staff, Faculty Enabling Tutors (FET), service departments and internal and external partners ensuring that all services are accessible.

 What can your Faculty do to help?